innolitics/rdm/rdm/base/software_plan.md

 - [integration and system testing activity](#integration-and-system-testing) has been completed after the last change request was integrated, and a test record has been written{% if system.auditor_notes %} [62304:5.8.1]{% endif %}
 - the Release History Document is up-to-date and none of the anomlies result in unacceptable risk{% if system.auditor_notes %} [62304:5.8.2, 5.8.3, and 5.8.4]{% endif %}

+{# When you edit the list of verification steps here, also update `init_files/documents/release_history.md` -#}

+Record these verification steps in the release history document.

 {# TODO: add details about 14971:7 and 8 #}

 ## Problem Analysis